Thank you for your message. We will contact you shortly.

 Figure 4 compares the credit quality and ESG metrics of two state housing authorities.
 While they maintain relatively similar credit metrics and ratings, their ESG profiles are very different.
 Massachusetts has a higher need for public housing and better access to public transportation, which is more aligned with the underlying goals of sustainable cities (SDG11).

 When paired with Nuveen’s in-depth fundamental municipal credit expertise, ESG integration becomes another tool to evaluate municipal issuers for clients that seek to align their investments with their values.
-In this case, an ESG leader can provide the intended outcome (e.g., a higher quality of life) in a more positive way than its peers.
+In this case, an ESG leader can provide the intended outcome (e.g., a higher quality of life) in a more positive way than its peers, , according to the analysis shown in the ESG considerations section in Figure 4..

 ESG factors help align investments and values

-Municipal bonds are known for generating tax-exempt income and enhancing portfolio diversification, but they also provide a way for investors to make positive contributions to society through their investments.
-Adding an ESG focus means prioritizing sound environmental, social and governance practices by municipal issuers, resulting in positive outcomes for their constituents.
+Municipal bonds are known for generating tax-exempt income and enhancing portfolio diversification, but they can also provide a way for investors to make positive contributions to society through their investments.
+Adding an ESG focus means analyzing sound environmental, social and governance practices by municipal issuers, which can result in positive outcomes for their constituents..

 Our proprietary municipal ESG scoring methodology is a powerful tool that helps evaluate municipal issuers for positive environmental and social outcomes.